- Download our Moving to São Paulo Guide (PDF)

-Hospitals in São Paulo tend to be concentrated in the upper-income areas that expats are likely to live in, meaning that they will be easily accessible.
+Hospitals in São Paulo tend to be concentrated in the upper-income areas that expats are likely to live in, meaning they will be easily accessible.
 Given that its healthcare system has to serve millions of residents, there is a wide selection of hospitals, pharmacies and private practices available to expats living in the city.

 Expats in São Paulo will have access to highly skilled doctors and medical staff, the latest technology and a variety of world-class options when it comes to private care.
 This does, of course, come at a price, and it's therefore important that expats invest in good health insurance.

 Hospitals in São Paulo